|

 somewhat in the last year.
 I have kindled a

 renewed interest in room acoustics.
-In room acoustics

-the goal is for a music mix room to have a very "average" "down the middle"
+In room acoustics the goal is for a music mix room to have a very

-response in terms of frequency spectrum (especially bass representation),
+"average" "down the middle" response in terms of frequency spectrum

 This is